atlas-jswank/atlas-jswank.github.io/src/content/blog/deploy-netlify.md

 The downside is netlify will use "build minutes" to build and deploy your app.
 The [free tier](https://www.netlify.com/pricing/) only comes with a certain number of build minutes so you may not want to deploy everytime you push code to your repository.

 For instruction on deploying from git see this [blog post](https://www.netlify.com/blog/2016/09/29/a-step-by-step-guide-deploying-on-netlify/).

+### Optional: Redeploy

+If you need to redeploy, click on **Deploys** from the side menu.
+There should be a place to drag and drop your new files to update your site.